FluentLenium/FluentLenium/docs/migration/from-0.13.2-to-1.0-or-3.0.md

 Those locators looks like elements from previous versions, but the search will be performed lazily, when invoking the first action or check on the element.

-So beware if you used to rely on catching `NoSuchElementException`: Thoses exceptions will now be raised later in the test, or even not raised at all the element is not actively used.
+So beware if you used to rely on catching `NoSuchElementException`: Those exceptions will now be raised later in the test, or even not raised at all the element is not actively used.

 You may use `FluentWebElement#now()` / `FluentList#now()` to force the search at any time.